ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/tooltips Chart/README.md

 # Map Tooltip and Chart

 GeoJSON files allow configuring tooltips.
 Starting with version 2.2.2.4, LeafletForBlazor allows configuring charts.
-To add a chart to the tooltip, you need to add the:
+To add a chart to the tooltip, you need to add the html element:

      <chart/>